 Candidates planning to do graduate study in physics should have completed at least (preferably, more than) 15 semester credit hours in undergraduate physics beyond introductory courses, as well as at least 6 credits of mathematics beyond college-level calculus.

 The university requires scores for the general Graduate Record Examination (GRE) from all Ph.D. applicants, although there are no specific required minimum scores and the results are considered as only one part of the overall credentials of the applicant.
-The department requires that all Ph.D. applicants also take the advanced GRE Subject Exam in Physics (Note: subject GRE requirement is currently suspended due to unavailability during the pandemic).
+The department requires that all Ph.D. applicants also take the advanced GRE Subject Exam in Physics (Note: subject AND general GRE requirements are currently suspended for physics applicants).
 The GRE exams are not required for M.S. applicants (optional).